Sybio/ImageWorkshop/README.md

 ### Latest updates

+**Version 1.2.5 - 2012-09-18**
+- Fixing the only one known bug that we are tracking for a long time: you can know apply a rotation -(>rotate()) and then an opacity (->opacity()) on a layer without crash.
+- Updating composer.json to autoload the class in a project using composer
+- Testing if the PHP environment has GD library enabled

 **Version 1.2.4 - 2012-09-03**
 - Adding the changePosition() method, to redefine the position of a sublayer in a layer stack
 - Adding the applyTranslation() method, that result to new positions after a given translation